- Abortion (34)

 Time and again I receive requests for help and advice on issues such as those outlined in the following.
 I replied on average about once or twice each day during the past two weeks to such requests.

-I write the advice I provided over and over, time and again.
-I wrote the articles on how to select a lawyer so as to prevent me from having to write up such advice over and over.
+I write the advice I provided on child child custody over and over, time and again.
+I wrote the articles on how to select a lawyer so as to prevent me from having to write such advice over and over.
 The worst thing is that no matter what I write, post or state, extremely few people take any of it to heart.

 “Bill” and “Rose” (not their real names) will have 18 to about 25 years of misery and financial hardship ahead of themselves.
 They are being forced to dig a financial hole for themselves that they will most likely never be able to get out of — and even if they do, they and their kids will be set back for life.